iop-alliance/OpenKnowHow/README.md

     file formats…
   - e.g. search for corona-related projects
 - provide portable metadata: OSH can be published on various platforms
-- facilitate packaging: essential files can be directly linked in the metadata so:
+- facilitate packaging: essential files can be directly linked in the metadata, so:
   - we can run periodic tests to see whether files are still online,
   - you can download those files directly from the LOSH front-end
 - RDF enables custom use cases